chevron_right

 1. High INP Scores:

-• Step 1: In Leap go to Measure - My Scores, here you can identify pages with the worst INP scores under the "Worst Pages" section.
+• Step 1: Utilize Google Search Console to identify pages with the worst INP scores.
 This will help you pinpoint which pages need immediate attention.

-• Step 4: In the Leap Lab section you can use use Total Blocking Time (TBT) as a substitute metric as INP cannot be simulated in the Lab.
+• Step 3: In a lab setting, since FID and INP are not available, use Total Blocking Time (TBT) as a substitute metric.
 Optimize TBT as it correlates well with INP.

 2. Optimizing JavaScript:

-• Step 1: Enable relevant Leap settings, such as Script Execution, Minify JavaScript, and Content optimizations, that optimize JavaScript loading, parsing, and execution to minimize input and processing delays.
-Leap's optimization settings contain "tags" that signify which Core Web Vital metrics they are relevant to.
+• Step 1: Enable relevant settings that optimize JavaScript loading, parsing, and execution to minimize input and processing delays.

 • Step 2: Focus on reducing TBT scores by addressing specific TBT audits in lab tests.